 - Spoon about ⅔ cup of batter into each well and spread in the batter evenly.
-Bake until the cakes are lightly golden and a toothpick inserted in between the edge and the corner of the cakes comes out clean, about 20-25 minutes.
+Bake until the cakes are lightly golden and a toothpick inserted in between the edge and the corner of the cakes comes out clean, for about 20-25 minutes.
 DO NOT OVERCOOK.
-When finished, transfer the pan to a wooden cutting board or other safe, cooling surface and let cool for about 10-12 minutes.
+When finished, transfer the pan to a wooden cutting board or other safe, cooling surface and let cool for about 10 to 15 minutes.

 - After this time, while the cakes are still a little warm, remove the cakes from the bundt pan and transfer to a wire rack on a cookie sheet.
-While the bundt cakes are still cooling, punch holes with a toothpick into the cake and drizzle very lightly or brush on some Kahlua.
+While the bundt cakes are still cooling, punch holes with a toothpick into the cake and drizzle very lightly or brush on the Kahlúa.